When fatherhood first descended upon me I had no idea what to expect.

 A baby may be small, but there is a lot to do and I was overwhelmed; the only way I could cope was to equate fatherhood to something that I was already in possession of intimate knowledge of … owning a car!

-I am 50 now and have a six-year-old and a one-year-old, by my reckoning that means that by the time they are ready to leave home, and I have to stop looking after them, I will probably be about ready to give up my license to drive … which means I won’t have children or a car to be responsible for!
+By my reckoning by the time my children are ready to leave home, and I have to stop looking after them, I will probably be about ready to give up my licence to drive … which means I won’t have children or a car to be responsible for!